Pinaki82/crust/README.md

 # Build & Run

 Download the entire repository in a Zip archive.
 Extract the zipped file somewhere on your hard drive.
-Remember that the location must not contain any space of special character other than underscores (i.e., `_`).
+Remember that the location (path to the directory where you want to extract the archive) must not contain any space or special character other than underscores (i.e., `_`).
 Examples: `G:\test_n_practice\crust`, `/home/YOUR_USERNAME/crust/`.

 # Our Strategy